-From 2009 to 2014, he served as an Assistant United States Attorney in the Criminal Division of the Southern District of New York, where he was assigned to the Complex Frauds Unit and Computer Hacking and Intellectual Property Section.
-He successfully litigated eight jury trials to verdict and was the lead prosecutor in United States v.
+Mr. Pastore began his legal career at Debevoise before serving as an Assistant United States Attorney in the Southern District of New York’s Criminal Division (2009-2014), where he was assigned to the Complex Frauds Unit and Computer Hacking and Intellectual Property Section.
+He successfully litigated eight jury trials to verdict.
+Among other cases, he led Operation Dirty R.A.T., one of the earliest ransomware prosecutions, which resulted in the largest ever worldwide law enforcement action against cybercriminals.
+He was the lead prosecutor in United States v.
 Monsegur, a/k/a “Sabu” and Operation Cardshop, both of which were named to the FBI’s top 10 cases of 2012.
-Mr. Pastore also led Operation Dirty R.A.T., which targeted the creators and users of Blackshades ransom and malware, resulting in the largest ever worldwide law enforcement action against cybercriminals.
-In connection with the so-called “doomsday virus,” Mr. Pastore obtained a unique order to prevent catastrophic Internet outage.
+In connection with the so-called “doomsday virus,” Mr. Pastore obtained a unique order to prevent a catastrophic Internet outage.

 Mr. Pastore is routinely sought out as a speaker on cybersecurity and data privacy, having been invited to present to the Department of Justice’s National Cyber Security Division, the DOJ’s National Advocacy Center, Georgetown Law’s Cybersecurity Law Institute, the FBI-led International Conference on Cyber Security, the annual meeting of the Association of Life Insurance Counsel (ALIC) and the Fiduciary & Investment Risk Management Association (FIRMA)’s National Risk Management Training Conference, as well as to the boards of multiple public companies.

 Mr. Pastore earned his J.D. with distinction from Stanford Law School in 2004.
 He served as Co-President of the Stanford Law & Technology Association and was a member of the Stanford Technology Law Review.
-He received his B.A. summa cum laude and Phi Beta Kappa from the University of Notre Dame in 2001, where he was a Notre Dame Scholar, the recipient of the James E. Robinson Award for outstanding senior English major and one of 40 class members of the Honors Program of the College of Arts & Letters.
+He received his B.A. summa cum laude and Phi Beta Kappa from the University of Notre Dame in 2001, where he was a Notre Dame Scholar, the recipient of the James E. Robinson Award for outstanding senior English major.

 Education